 How much should a plumber cost?

-Prices for plumbers vary depending on location, the nature of the job and the time of the call-out (out-of-hours will always cost quite a bit more).
-But generally speaking expect to pay:
+Prices for plumbers vary depending on location, the nature of the job and the time of the call-out (out-of-hours will often cost more).

 Choosing a good plumber can seem daunting, but making a careful decision can save you a lot of time and money in the long run.